-- Photographic evidence.
+- Photographic proof.
 If your injuries were caused by a defect of some sort, you should take pictures of it.
 The ideal time to do so is before the defect is repaired or removed.

 - Witness statements.
 Where liability for your sports injuries is denied, witness statements might be important.
-If needed, your solicitor could contact anybody else who saw you being injured to ask them to confirm what happened.
+If needed, your solicitor could contact anyone else who saw you being injured to ask them to confirm what happened.

-- Medical evidence.
+- Medical proof.
 Although you might receive first aid at the time you’re injured, it’s a good idea to seek professional treatment.
 As well as having your injuries diagnosed properly, you could use any medical records from a hospital or GP surgery to prove the severity of your injuries.